kylebshr/ab-test-presentation/how-not-to-a-b-test.md

 ^ closure.
 Clean up just delete one of them.

+^ Have to know which variation a user experienced - Exposure.
+Lot going on here.
+Wait until the last second.

 ^ Now that we’ve created our variation, we ship our update and wait for results

 ^ After enough time, we’ll get statistically significant movements in our metrics